 Election night coverage and the multi-page spreads in the newspaper the next morning are the culmination of months of preparation and planning.

 One key component of election coverage is exit polls, which are based on surveys of voters in randomly selected precincts as they leave polling places.
 Exit polls provide a window on the concerns of voters and useful information on variations in voting behavior by gender, race, age, education, income and other factors.
 From 1988 to 2002 exit polls were overseen by Voter News Service (initially called Voter Research and Surveys), an entity formed by the networks and the Associated Press.
 After poor performance in the 2000 and 2002 general elections, the partners disbanded VNS, and a new cooperative, the National Election Pool, comprised of ABC News, CBS News, CNN, FOX News, NBC News and the Associated Press, formed.
-Edison Research (formerly Edison Mitofsky) conducted all exit polling for the National Election Pool in the 2004 and 2008 general elections.
-Edison reported:
+Edison Research (formerly Edison Mitofsky) has conducted all exit polling for the National Election Pool since the 2004 general election.
+Edison reported in a Nov.
+13, 2012 blog posting:

 A second important element of election night coverage is the collection, tabulation and distribution unofficial election night vote results for presidential, Senate, House and gubernatorial races.
-The Associated Press fulfilled this role.
-As described in a press release:
+The Associated Press fulfils this role.
+As described in a 2008 press release:

 "The more than 500 AP reporters, editors, videographers, technical support personnel and other staffers involved in covering the presidential, congressional and state elections and counting the votes will be joined and assisted on Nov.
 4 by an army of 4,600 local reporters, known as stringers, who will fan out across the country to collect vote results from county clerks and phone them into four regional election tabulation centers -- two in Spokane, Wash., a third at AP headquarters in Manhattan and a fourth in Brooklyn."